 Living too long for his enemies, and still having too much influence for their liking, in 407 John was forced on a ‘long march’ through the most inhospitable of conditions by two implacable guards to the very boundaries of the empire, in the midst of which his body, already weakened, gave out, his last words being, Doxa to theo panton eneken (Glory be to God for all things).
 He died hated by the empress and a few other ‘elites’, but beloved by his people, as should be the case for all shepherds.
 His body was eventually returned to Constantinople in 438 with great pomp and ceremony, and buried in the church of the Apostles.

 Saint John is a doctor of the Church, and we have more of his salutary writings than almost any other, except Saint Augustine.

 I will add a final note: Beware the biography on Wikipedia, which claims that John, in a fiery sermon condemning homosexuality, was the originator of the Church’s ‘homophobia’.
-The sin of Sodom, so sayeth the Wiki-editor, was seen, before John’s time, as a violation of ‘hospitality’, and not of the sin that would come to bear its name.
+The sin of Sodom, so sayeth the anonymous Wiki-editor, was seen, before John’s time, as a violation of ‘hospitality’, and not of the sin that would come to bear its name.
 This would come as news to Saint Paul, writing three centuries before Chrysostom, who took a rather dim view of men using other men as women and, pardon the pun, vice versa: